JohnOmoseni/Gamers-mart/README.md

 - An internet connection
 - A web browser that supports Javascript.

-You can access the ecommerce site by visiitng the [link](https://gamify-mart.vercel.app) where it is hosted.
+You can access the ecommerce site by visiting the [](https://gamify-mart.vercel.app) where it is hosted.

 ## Installation
 To install and run the website locally, follow these steps: